A classic 1940s film if only just a Western

 Norman Foster, director

-The film was photographed by Maury Gertsman who did 26 B-Westerns with titles like Five Guns to Tombstone, Gunfighters of Abilene, Gun Duel in Durango, that kind of thing.
+The film was photographed by Maury Gertsman who did 26 lower-budget Westerns with titles like Five Guns to Tombstone, Gunfighters of Abilene, Gun Duel in Durango, that kind of thing.
 Rachel and the Stranger was shot in Eugene, Oregon, reasonably well.
 There are some striking night-time scenes, for example, and the countryside is sweetly American, almost bucolic.

 Bucolic pioneer story